mininny/Swing/README.md

-# Swing
+# Swing 🎠

-Ultimate package of useful Swift Utilities.
+💪 Ultimate package of useful Swift Utilities.

-Forget about creating a new `Utils` folder and adding the same extensions again when you create a new project.
+Forget about creating a new `Utils` folder and adding the same extensions again when you create a new project.🗑

 Simply add `Swing` to get going with the essential Swift Utility functions.